Things to consider with a direct payment

 Things to consider if you employ a personal assistant (PA)

 If you use a direct payment to purchase support from a personal assistant, you'll be taking on the responsibilities of an employer.
-Being an employer can seem daunting, but our 'Employment resources' section will help, and we strongly advise that you use the support of a payroll service.
+Being an employer can seem daunting, but our 'Employing a personal assistant' page will help, and we strongly advise that you use the support of a payroll service.

 Things to consider if you use the service of a self-employed PA